From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Cographs, Quasi-discriminating Strong and Weak Networks

 Clearly, this construction can be repeated, with $(N_e,t_e)$ now playing the role of $(N,t)$, until a directed graph $\widehat N=(\widehat V,\widehat E)$ on $X$ is obtained together with a quasi-discriminating map $\widehat t$ on $\widehat N$; see Fig.\ \ref{fig:hatN} for an example of such a construction.
-In the following, we will refer to $(N_e,t_e)$ as the directed graph that is \emph{obtained from $(N,t)$ by contraction of $e$} without explicitly mentioning each time that in addition possible multi-edges have been removed or that indegree 1 and outdegree 1 vertices have been suppressed.
+We refer to $(N_e,t_e)$ as the directed graph that is \emph{obtained from $(N,t)$ by contraction of $e$} without explicitly mentioning each time that in addition indegree 1 and outdegree 1 vertices have been suppressed.
+We emphasize that our edge contraction operation used to build $N_e$ from $N$ (i.e., Steps 1 and 2 of the construction above) is an edge contraction in the sense of \cite{HSS:22cluster}.
+In \cite{HSS:22cluster}, edge contractions are defined in a slightly more general way to deal with networks that may contain so-called shortcut edges $e=(u,v)$ which is based on the properties of cycles in $N$ and requires $v$ to be a hybrid-vertex.
+However, we do not contract edges $(u,v)$ with $v$ being a hybrid-vertex at all.
+This, in particular, allows us to re-use some of the results established in \cite{HSS:22cluster}.

 \begin{lemma} For every labeled level-1 network $(N,t)$ on $X$, the labeled directed graph $(\widehat N, \widehat t)$ is a quasi-discriminating level-1 network on $X$. \end{lemma} \begin{proof} Clearly if (N0) holds, i.e., $|V(N)| = 1$ then $|\widehat{V}(N)| = 1$ and we are done.
 Thus, assume that $|V(N)| > 1$.
 By construction, the labeled directed graph $(\widehat N, \widehat t)$ is quasi-discriminating.
 To prove that $(\widehat N, \widehat t)$ is a level-1 network, it suffices to show that for $e=(u,v) \in E^0(N)$ such that $t(u)=t(v)$ and $v$ is not a hybrid-vertex of $N$, the labeled directed graph $(N_e,t_e)$ obtained by contraction of $e$ remains a level-1 network on $X$, since $(\widehat N, \widehat t)=(\widehat{N_e}, \widehat{t_e})$.